USDA-FSA/fsa-design-system/getting-started/index.md

 ### Download ZIP

-If you don't have Node or the ability to incorporate source files into a build process (Grunt, Gulp, etc), follow these steps to manually use the FSA Style.
+If you don't have Node or the ability to incorporate source files into a build process (Grunt, Gulp, etc), follow these steps to manually use the Design Sytem's CSS Framework, `fsa-style`.

 Download the latest assets **[fsa-style-{{ site.fsa-style_version }}.zip](https://github.com/usda-fsa/fsa-style/releases/download/{{ site.fsa-style_version }}/fsa-style-{{ site.fsa-style_version }}.zip)**